Resume Summary Examples: Craft a Powerful First Impression

 • Mention some industry trends.
 This will show you’re informed about the industry, and you can help the company stay competitive.
 For example: HR professional with a commitment to fostering a culture of inclusivity and using AI for efficient talent acquisition.

-Field-specific jargon can show your knowledge of the industry.
-You feel comfortable using it, but overloading your resume summary with niche terms might backfire.
-It won’t go well with the ATS.
-It can also be repulsive to recruiters who aren’t familiar with the finer details of your industry.
-Keep in mind that the HR manager is not necessarily a professional in your field.
+Overloading your resume summary with niche terms might backfire.
+It can be repulsive to recruiters who aren’t familiar with the finer details of your niche.
+Keep in mind that the HR manager is not necessarily a professional in your field, especially if that field is tech.

-Limit the jargon so you’ll communicate your skills and achievements in the most straightforward way possible.
-This is the right approach to have:
+Limit the jargon so you’ll communicate your skills and achievements in the most straightforward way possible:

-• When you’re about to use jargon, think: how can you replace it with terminology that’s widely recognized across your industry but won’t confuse a generalist recruiter?
+• Where possible, replace jargon with terminology that’s widely recognized across your industry but won’t confuse a generalist recruiter.
 Instead of neural networks, for example, you can write machine learning.
 Your choice of words should be understandable to a wider audience.
-That’s especially important if you’re publishing your resume online, expecting recruiters to contact you.
+That’s especially important if you’re publishing your resume online, hoping for recruiters to contact you.

 • You can use acronyms, since they save space.
-But using too many of them will make the summary hard to read, even for someone who knows what the acronyms mean.
-Only include them if they are well-known.
-For example, you can write data analysis with SQL instead of solely SQL.
-Always think of non-technical recruiters.
+However, using too many of them will make the summary hard to read, even for someone who knows what the acronyms mean.

 • Use short phrases to explain key technical skills.
-You can briefly explain what certain technical skills mean in relevance to the role.
 For example: Expert in Salesforce CRM for managing client relationships and tracking sales metrics.

 • Start with your current role or an important qualification that establishes credibility.
 It can be a simple beginning, such as Experienced marketing manager…